RuolinZheng08/renpy-rhythm/README.md

 $ num_hits, num_notes = _return
 "You hit [num_hits] notes out of [num_notes].
 Good work!"
 ```

+### Manually Specifying a Beat Map

+The automatically generated beat map is stored as a list of timestamps in seconds in `RhythmGameDisplayable.onset_times`.
+You may overwrite this list with your own list of timestamps, and make adjustment to some other `RhythmGameDisplayable` class attributes that depend on `RhythmGameDisplayable.onset_times`.

 ## Continuous Development and Contribution
 The project is under active maintenance and development.
 Please feel free to submit a GitHub issue for bugs and feature requests.
 Please also feel free to contribute by submitting GitHub issues and PRs.